comsci-uwc-isak/unit-1-project-filipo18/README.md

 1. Then checks if car we want to edit even exists
 1. Than it finds car user wants in main car file
 1. Deletes it and than add the data

+This program is just copied, not tested yet.

 Evaluation
 -----------